jbccollins/spotify-philips-hue-album-sync/README.md

     this.setLamp(colors[1].x, colors[1].y, 4);
 ```

-The second parameter of the `setLamp` function is the lampID who's color will be set.
+The last parameter of the `setLamp` function is the lampID who's color will be set.
 Modify this to suit your needs.

 ## Scripts
 | Script | Description |